splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 To troubleshoot the invalid request error reports, Kai takes the following steps:

 #.
 Kai opens the service map
 #.
-Kai looks for services that have root cause errors
+Kai looks for services that have root-cause errors
 #.
 Kai selects the service to gather more details
 #.
 Kai adds a link to Tag Spotlight for the offending endpoint to the customer ticket

 Kai opens the service map
 ===========================

-To figure out the most downstream service causing the error, Kai selects the :strong:`Explore` card in Splunk APM to open the service map for troubleshooting.
+To investigate the downstream service causing the error, Kai selects the :strong:`Explore` card in Splunk APM to open the service map for troubleshooting.
 Kai looks through the real-time service map, which contains nodes and dependencies of services instrumented in Splunk APM.

-Kai looks for services that have root cause errors
+Kai looks for services that have root-cause errors
 ====================================================

 The service map identifies the root cause error rate using red.
 Kai finds that the :strong:`paymentservice` node has a red dot, and the dependency arrow from the :strong:`checkoutservice` node and the :strong:`paymentservice` node is red.